StephanHoyer/modelz/README.md

   // fields definition
 }, {
   preInit: function(user) {
-    // do some stuff before getter/setter are aplied user.onChange = new Signal();
+    // do some stuff before getter/setter are applied user.onChange = new Signal();
     return user; // always return the instance!!
   },
   postInit: function(user) {
-    // do some stuff after getter/setter are aplied return user; // always return the instance!!
+    // do some stuff after getter/setter are applied return user; // always return the instance!!
   }
 }